openenergymonitor/learn/view/electricity-monitoring/networking/sending-data-between-nodes-rfm.md

 So although both data packets are called `emontx`, the number you put into `power1` at the emonTx end comes out of `Vrms` at the GLCD end.
 (Why?
 Because those two are **the first 2 bytes** in the data packet).

-Or in emonHub.conf, assuming the emonTx is Node 6:
+Or in `emonHub.conf`, assuming the emonTx is Node 6:

 ```
 [[6]]